6 top tips for healthy eating

 Top tip: Steam veg instead of boiling it in salty water using a food steamer.

-4. Eat more greens
+4. Eat the rainbow

 Getting your 5 a day might sound a lot, but it's actually not that hard to achieve.
 A portion can be as little as a single piece of fruit.
+Try to incorporate all the colours of the rainbow in your diet to give you all the different nutrients you need.

 Here are a few examples of one portion of your 5 a day (sorry, but potatoes don't count):